-This patient information and photographs on Squamous Cell Cancer is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
+This patient information and photographs on Orlando SQUAMOUS CELL CANCER Treatment is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
 This information is not intended as a substitute for the medical advice or treatment of a dermatologist or other physician.

 What is it?
 Squamous cell cancer is a specific type of skin cancer.
 It can occur at any age, but it appears more often in adults over thirty-five.
 Squamous cell cancer usually occurs on sun exposed areas of skin, and it may take months to years to grow.
 There are several subtypes of squamous cell carcinoma such as keratoacanthomas, Bowen's disease, and some physicians believe that actinic keratoses may be very early squamous cell carcinomas that have not evolved.